 Other Counseling Center Services

 The Counseling Center will continue to offer limited, telephone nutrition sessions with our Nutritionist Andrea Reyes

 If you are experiencing challenges or wanting to make a change around food and eating, reach out to the Counseling Center’s main number: 413-572-5790, to schedule a virtual session

-The Counseling Center will be offering virtual Relaxation Coaching sessions for the remainder of the semester
+The Counseling Center will be offering virtual Relaxation Coaching sessions for the fall semester

 If you are struggling with stress or anxiety, or just looking for an additional self-care tool, Relaxation Coaching sessions can be a great support by offering gentle mindfulness and stress-relief exercises.

 To schedule a Relaxation Coaching session, or for questions regarding already scheduled sessions, please contact the main number: 413-572-5790